 Our 2016 cider is a blend of pressed juice from Midwest-grown Fuji, Jonathan, Red Delicious, and Golden Delicious apples.
 The juices undergo a mixed fermentation in wine barrels for one year before blending and bottle conditioning.
 Our cider is unfiltered and all natural.
 We hope you enjoy the results of these traditional production methods.

-Our 2016 English-style barleywine aged for 12 months in Rittenhouse Rye barrels.
-A potent and contemplative combination of sorghum, brown sugar, dates, and prune aromas open in the glass as the beer warms.
+Our 2018 English-style barleywine aged for 13 months in Heaven Hill rye whiskey barrels.
+A potent and contemplative combination of maple, brown sugar, dates, and prune aromas open in the glass as the beer warms.
 Layers of vanilla, caramel, and more dried fruit follow with each warming sip.
 Share and pair with a stinky bleu cheese.

 Campers' Reserve is the result of aging our flagship Belgian-style Pale Ale, Hommel Bier, in oak puncheons with two strains of Brettanomyces.
 After resting for nine months, we dry-hopped with Cascade, Simcoe, and Mt.
 Hood prior to bottle conditioning.
 Juicy grapefruit, orange, and pine dominate the aroma, with accents of spicy Brett phenolics.
 The sip provides a fruity punch of hop candy supported by bready malt.
 Soft, yet tropical and spicy Brett rounds everything out and extends into the finish, making for a unique and elegant experience.
 5.9% ABV